 5. Problem Slide

-This slide is often referred to as the “why” slide, as it is important to explain the motivation behind your solution.
-Most importantly, when presenting, you need to describe the problem in your own words.
-Avoid using technical jargon or acronyms unless they are widely recognized or clearly explained.
+This slide, known as the “why” slide, explains the motivation behind your solution.
+It’s crucial to describe the problem in your own words.
+Avoid technical jargon or acronyms unless they are widely known or clearly explained.

 6. Solution Slide

-This is where you present a solution to the problem that was identified in the previous slide.
-You need to make sure that your solution is clear and concise, as well as provide a way for people to implement it.
+This is where you present a solution to the problem identified earlier.
+Make sure your solution is clear and concise, and provide a way for people to implement it.

 A good solution slide should: